Blackcat56/NC_flood_data/README.md

-Norht Carolina River Gages Extraction Code ReadME
+North Carolina River Gages Extraction Code ReadME

 This shell script and loop code downloads the most recent four gage sites data from North Carolina rivers.

 The sites are:

 02109500	 WACCAMAW RIVER AT FREELAND, NC

 02134500	 LUMBER RIVER AT BOARDMAN, NC

 02091814	 NEUSE RIVER NEAR FORT BARNWELL, NC

 02105769	 CAPE FEAR R AT LOCK #1 NR KELLY, NC

 The urls for the four gage sites are: